2. Dachshund’s Age:

-3. Adult: Adulthood begins between 12 months to three years old.
+3. Adult: Adulthood begins between 12 months to 3 years old.

-4. Senior: The senior years begin between six and 10 years old.
+4. Senior: The senior years range between 8 and 10 years old.

 Little puppies are constantly growing at a rapid rate.
 Puppies need LOTS of sleep for proper body growth and strong brain development.